openbraininstitute/sonata-extension/source/sonata_simulation.rst

    Ex                           float      Mandatory   Peak amplitude of the sinusoid in the x-direction, in V/m.
 May be negative
    Ey                           float      Mandatory   Peak amplitude of the sinusoid in the y-direction, in V/m.
 May be negative
    Ez                           float      Mandatory   Peak amplitude of the sinusoid in the z-direction, in V/m.
 May be negative frequency                    float      Optional    Frequency of the sinusoid, in Hz.
 Must be non-negative.
 If not provided, assumed to be 0.
-In this case, a time-invariant field with amplitude [Ex, Ey, Ez] is applied, unless ramp_up_time or ramp_down_time is specified, in which case the field will increase/decrease linearly with time during the ramp periods, and will be constant during the remaider of the stimulation period. phase                        float      Optional    Phase of the sinusoid, in radians.
+In this case, a time-invariant field with amplitude [Ex, Ey, Ez] is applied, unless ramp_up_time or ramp_down_time is specified, in which case the field will increase/decrease linearly with time during the ramp periods, and will be constant during the remaider of the stimulation period.
+Note that the signal will be generated with the same time step as the simulation itself.
+Note that frequency should therefore be less than the Nyquist frequency of the simulation (i.e., 1/(2*dt)) phase                        float      Optional    Phase of the sinusoid, in radians.
 Must be between $-\pi$ and $\pi$.
-If not provided, assumed to be 0 dt                           float      Optional    Timestep of the generated signal in ms. Default is 0.025 ms.
+If not provided, assumed to be 0, unless frequency is also 0, in which case phase will be set to $\pi/2$
    ============================ ========== =========== ==========================================

 reports